hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-tutorial.md

 ## Step One: Creating a business network structure

-The key concept for {{site.data.conrefs.composer}} is the **business network definition (BND)**.
+The key concept for {{site.data.conrefs.composer_full}} is the **business network definition (BND)**.
 It defines the data model, transaction logic and access control rules for your blockchain solution.
 To create a BND,  we need to create a suitable project structure on disk.

 The easiest way to get started is to use the Yeoman generator to create a skeleton business network.
 This will create a directory containing all of the components of a business network.